mwojtaczka/encryption/README.md

 Until the getter is called, the field remains encrypted.

 ### Setting encryption algorithms
 For each sensitive field, different encryption mechanism can be specified:
-`@Encrypt(lazy = 'algorithmName')`
+`@Encrypt(algorithm = 'algorithmName')`
 The algorithm name has to conform to one of the defined `CipherMechanism` implementations.
 The framework provides with one implementation (`AesGcmNoPaddingMechanism`).
 User can define more mechanism by implementing the interface and setting them up in the configuration.